Slite Alternative for Small Businesses | Context Link | Context Link

 Direct question answering (Q&A) Slite 'Ask' inside the Slite app (capped at 30-100 AI questions/month per user) Ask Question skill invoked from inside ChatGPT or Claude: `/ask-question [question]` or "ask Context Link what …".
 Returns one grounded paragraph with numbered citations.
 Secondary to the primary `get context on [topic]` workflow

-Best for Teams that want a structured wiki with AI search layered on top Founders and small businesses that want a virtual version of the business AI can ask, observe, and help evolve
+Best for Teams that want a structured wiki with AI search layered on top Founders and small businesses that want AI grounded in the sources they already keep current

 Two Approaches